hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 #### Roster Changes

 At runtime, it is possible that the roster will change dynamically (as happens with the dynamic address book feature).
-Roster changes at the gossip level influences which peers the module will work with.
-Because different peers may be at different points in consensus time, it may be that Alice has a newer roster than this node does, or Bob may have an older roster.
-Bob still needs to be able to gossip, even if he is behind.
-So each node will need to be able to honor connections from all peers in all rosters associated with rounds that have not expired.

-As with all other modules using rosters, Gossip must have a deterministic understanding of which roster applies to which round.
+Roster changes at the gossip level may influence which peers the module will work with.
+As with all other modules using rosters, Gossip may need a deterministic understanding of which roster applies to which round.
 It will receive this information from Hashgraph in the form of round metadata.

 ### Event Intake

 The Event Intake System is responsible for receiving events, validating them, and emitting them in *topological order*.
+It also makes sure they are durably persisted before emission so as to add resilience to the node in case of certain catastrophic failure scenarios.

 #### Validation